yytambaya/yytambaya/README.md

 - 👋 Hi, I’m @yytambaya
-- 👀 I’m interested in in Tech
+- 👀 I’m interested in building side projects and startups
-- 🌱 I’m currently learning ML and Blockchain
+- 🌱 I’m currently building cool side projects
-- 💞️ I’m looking to collaborate on ML and Blockcain
+- 💞️ I’m looking to collaborate on side projects and startups
 - 📫 How to reach me: yytyakubu@gmail.com

 <!---